akruszewski/gibl/manuscript/chapter2.md

 (struct document (author title content))
 ```

-We automatically get the procedures `document-author`, `document-title`, `document-content` in order to extract values from objects, the procedure `document` in order to construct object of such type, and the predicate `document?` to check whether a given object is of such type.
+We automatically get the procedures `document-author`, `document-title`, `document-content` to extract values from objects, the procedure `document` to construct an object of such type, and the predicate `document?` to check whether a given object is of such type.
 Now, we can construct an object that is using this data structure:

 ```racket
 (define a-document